EASME

 Grant in 2015

-Elinta Motors, a Lithuanian company, specializes in the development and manufacturing of electric and plug-in hybrid powertrains for commercial vehicles weighing up to 7.2 tons.
-Their in-house designed components include electric motors, battery modules, and electronics, aiming to improve vehicle power, range, and durability.
-Additionally, they offer a range of electronic control systems and components for various industries, including 3D imaging systems and automation solutions.
+Elinta Motors, a Lithuanian company, specializes in developing and manufacturing electric and plug-in hybrid powertrains for commercial vehicles weighing up to 7.2 tons.
+They design and produce all key components in-house, including electric motors, battery modules, and electronics.
+The company's offerings also extend to electronic powertrain systems, battery systems, software, and other electronic components, aiming to improve vehicle power, range, and durability.

 Ferentis